 In the days and weeks that follow your launch, you need to be evaluating your website’s performance.
 Tools like Google Analytics and Google Search Console are valuable in helping you measure search traffic, collect information about how people are interacting with your site, figure out conversion rates, and more.
 This will let you know if and where adjustments to your website need to be made.

 Keep in mind that even with professional website design, the work is never done.
 There are updates, blogs, social media, and more to take care of if you want to keep your website on the cutting edge.

 Even though the budget can be tight for a startup, professional website design, as well as website maintenance, SEO, and social media management, is a sound investment in the future of your business.

 Yes, it’s true!
 If you’re an entrepreneur in need of a great website, here’s your chance to get one for free!
 Last month, Creative Click Media announced the launch of the Great Entrepreneur Challenge, a nationwide search for the next great entrepreneur idea…and your startup idea could take the top prize!

-The competition is intended celebrate aspiring entrepreneurs, with a grand prize all-inclusive digital platform designed to turn one creative business idea into a reality.
-It runs from March 1 to April 30, 2017, and a winner will be announced on May 6, 2017 at the conclusion of Small Business Week.
+The competition is intended to celebrate aspiring entrepreneurs, with a grand prize all-inclusive digital platform designed to turn one creative business idea into a reality.
+It runs from March 1 to April 30, 2017, and a winner will be announced on May 6, 2017, at the conclusion of Small Business Week.
 Submissions will be considered and judged by Creative Click Media staff.